oncoestimand/oncowg_webpage/oncoestimand.md

 Evgeny Degtyarev from [Novartis](http://www.novartis.com) and [Kaspar Rufibach](https://www.kasparrufibach.ch) from [Roche](http://www.roche.com), both located in Basel, Switzerland.
 Their email addresses are generic _firstname.lastname@employer.com_.

-## Ways of working

-The working group operates within five subteams:

- + Causal estimands in time-to-event setting (lead by [Kaspar Rufibach](https://www.kasparrufibach.ch) from [Roche](http://www.roche.com)): Focuses on identifying situations when causal interpretation is necessary and meaningful causally interpretable estimand(s) and corresponding analyses in time-to-event setting.
-The subteam will also assess possible applications of principal stratification in Oncology.
- + Treatment switching (lead by Viktoriya Stalbovskaya, Merus): Interested in the impact of different types of treatment switching and different estimands targeting OS and PFS2 endpoints.
- + Censoring mechanisms and their impact on interpretation of estimands (lead by Jonathan Siegel, Bayer): Evaluates the use of censoring to handle intercurrent events, related assumptions and interpretation, discussing the often performed sensitivity analyses and possible alternatives in view of estimand framework.
- + Case studies in solid tumors (lead by Evgeny Degtyarev, Novartis) and in hematology (lead by Steven Sun, J&J): They focus on the discussion of relevant estimands targeting PFS/DFS/EFS, intercurrent events and sensitivity analyses in the different settings across solid and hematology.

-These subteams hold regular TCs and work on white papers and presentations.
+## Task forces and members

+After a first phase where five subteams have written several publications (see below) the working group now operates within seven task forces.
+Objectives and member rosters of these task forces are available [here](taskforces.html).

 ## Activities

-Beyond work in the subteams, the aim of the working group is to provide answers to the above questions through a variety of activities.
+Beyond work in the task forces, the aim of the working group is to provide answers to the above questions through a variety of activities.
 These will include:

  + Collaborating with experts to refine and possibly extend available methods.
  + Publishing reviews of the available methods, case studies, and white papers with recommendations, for statisticians and non-statisticians.